 The most famous of all Sydney’s electric trams were the O class or ‘toastrack’ trams.
 The Museum has a toastrack, No 805 and it’s been loaned to the Sydney Tramway Museum for a special 2-day festival to mark this event.

 The name ‘toastrack’ referred to the equally-spaced vertical divisions between the bench seats.
 There was no centre aisle so the ticket conductor had to balance on an external footboard outside the tram.
 No health and safety regulations back then!
 The tram had both enclosed and open sections and lots of doorways to let passengers get on and off quickly.
 They were capable of carrying 80 seated passengers and 128 in ‘crush’ conditions, were mostly run in pairs and ideal for moving large crowds from venues like sporting fixtures and the Easter Show.
-With 626 in the fleet, the O class was numerically the largest class of tramcar used in the one city in the world and technically the most advanced and fastest in Australia at the time.
+With 626 in the fleet, the O class was numerically a large class of tramcar and technically the most advanced and fastest in Australia at the time.
 They were locally built between 1908 and 1914 and served as the basis of Sydney’s electric tram fleet for over 40 years, and were said to be loved by passengers and tram crews alike, but were all removed from service by 1958.

 Sydney writer Robert Makim recalls the skill of the conductors on O class trams during the 1920s and his description adds to this image from the Rainsford/.Fairfax Photo Library.